JubSteven/JubSteven.github.io/_pages/about.md

     <p>Lixin Yang, Licheng Zhong, <b><u>Pengxiang Zhu</u></b>, Xinyu Zhan, Jian Xu, Cewu Lu </p>

-  <p>We extend POEM, a framework for multi-view reconstruction presented in CVPR 2023 that generalizes to flexible camera numbers.
+  <p>We extend POEM, a framework for multi-view reconstruction presented in CVPR 2023, to enable inputs with flexible camera numbers.
 We propose an optimized design of point-embedded transformer and train the network on multiple datasets to achieve SOTA results on major hand reconstruction dataset.</p>
   </div>
 </div>